Master's Degree in Marine Biology: Biodiversity and Conservation

 E5 – Ability to estimate and quantify population and interspecific diversity.

-E6 – Ability to carry out environmental impact studies on marine biodiversity.
+E6 – Ability to conduct environmental impact studies on marine biodiversity.

-E7 – Ability to analyse the geological, physical and chemical processes of the marine environment for the purposes of conserving its biodiversity.
+E7 – Ability to analyze the geological, physical and chemical processes of the marine environment for the purposes of conserving its biodiversity.

 E8 – Ability to assess the conservation status of marine biota, and identify and monitor the causes that affect its conservation.